harendraiit/EthereumVoting/README.md

 ## Note

 This project is not intended to be a fully fledged voting system.
 It is just a proof of concept to understand the basics of blockchain technology.
-It is done as a final project of Blockchain Fellowship 2022 by [esatya.io](https://esatya.io/fellowship/2021).